Superconformal algebras and holomorphic field theories: Factorization algebras and holomorphic symmetries

-As we will review in~\S\ref{sec: examples}, there is a close relationship between holomorphic two-dimensional factorization algebras and vertex, or chiral, algebras.
-It is shown in~\cite[\S 5.4, Theorem 5.4.2]{CG1} that the vertex algebra corresponding to the {\em twisted} factorization enveloping algebra $\Tilde{\clie}_\bu^{\phi_{2d}(\kappa)}(\sG_{2d})$ is equivalent to the Kac--Moody vertex algebra at level $\kappa$.
+It is shown in~\cite[\S 5.4, Theorem 5.4.2]{CG1} that the vertex algebra corresponding to the {\em twisted} factorization enveloping algebra $\UU_{\phi_{1}(\kappa)}(\cG_{2d})$ on $\Sigma = \CC$ is equivalent to the Kac--Moody vertex algebra at level $\kappa$.
+The global sections of the twisted factorization enveloping algebra over a general surface $\Sigma$ recovers the conformal blocks of the affine Kac--Moody algebra.

-For vector fields, there is the natural two-dimensional analog of the local Lie algebra $\fX_{\cN}$:
+For vector fields, one proceeds similarly.
+Look at the local Lie algebra

+where $T_\Sigma$ is the holomorphic tangent bundle.
+Up to scale, there is one nontrivial cocycle of degree $+1$: